sangier-ibc-playground/sidecar/README.md

 This repo contains:

-- The testing directory used for this PoC which should be placed under the $HOME folder.
+- The testing directory used for this PoC should be placed under the $HOME folder.
 - The interceptor code in Python.

 To set up the environment follow this [tutorial](https://github.com/cosmos/ibc-go/blob/aad87e25c17697af23b1b227b0de3de4ee9d3a27/docs/tutorials/02-channel-upgrades/01-intro.md).